anisoprint/aura-docs/docs/aura-connect/quickstart/index.md

 All queued jobs require the user to manually start them
 :::

 At this point, Aura.Connect is connected to a physcial printer and is ready to queue jobs containing .gcode files onto them.
-In order to queue a job, follow the instructions below
+To queue a job, follow the instructions below

 1. Navigate to the [Jobs](/aura-connect/gui/#jobs) screen by clicking on the **'Jobs'** button in the [Sidebar](/aura-connect/gui/#sidebar)